-What Personal Injury Lawyers Do
+What Personal Injury Lawyers Do in Car Accident Injury Cases

 What Texas Accident and Injury Lawyers Do (What We Do): "What do personal injury lawyers do?" is a common inquiry we get from clients.
 Overly simplified answer: We handle your accident and injury claim.
 Which leads to the next question, "What does that mean?"
-Your lawyer with the Law Office of Doug Goyen represents people needing help dealing with their accident and injury and/or loss.
+Your accident attorneys in Dallas with the Law Office of Doug Goyen represents people needing help dealing with their accident and injury and/or loss.
 We are a personal injury law firm.
 So when you ask, "what does an accident and injury lawyer do?", the first answer is that we represent those who are injured due to negligence or other wrongful acts.
 Your accident and injury lawyer specializes in helping individuals and families who have been injured or had someone else in their family suffer an injury or death due to negligence or intentional acts.

 What Dallas, Texas accident and injury lawyers do: The accident and injury, or personal injury lawyer working with your case will deal with the insurance company or risk management department in order to ensure that your claim is presented properly, and so you are taken seriously when they evaluate your claim for settlement purposes.